The Assessment Department is primarily responsible for the valuation of all real and personal property in Jackson

 State Statute Dictates How Vehicle Values Are Assessed

 In accordance with Missouri law, the Jackson County Assessment Department uses National Automobile Dealers' Association (NADA) guidelines to set market value and assess vehicle property values.

 Tax Exemption Deadline

-Effective March 1, 2017, the Jackson County Assessment Department no longer accepts any exemption application for any prior tax year.
+The Jackson County Assessment Department no longer accepts any exemption application for any prior tax year.
 All exemption applications received will be considered for current and/or future tax years only.
-The deadline to file for a 2018 exemption has passed.
-The deadline to file all 2019 exemption applications is March 1, 2019.
+The deadline to file for a 2019 exemption has passed.
+The deadline to file all 2020 exemption applications is March 1, 2020.
 This includes all Real Property Exemptions and all Business Personal Property Exemptions.
 If you have questions you may contact: Sherlyn Wallace, Exemptions Analyst SQWallace@jacksongov.org or 816-881-3483.